1 year full-time

 You'll study the fundamental theory and practical skills involved in the creation of sound design.
 You'll explore the technical design and implementation of sound synthesis and sound processing systems, and look at their creative application.
 You'll have hands-on experience with software packages such as ProTools, Pure Data, Reaktor and Matlab.

 We'll introduce you to production and postproduction methods in the field of spatial audio, including multi-channel recording techniques and mixing using different surround sound speaker layouts.
 You'll explore common methods and formats employed in the industry (entertainment, broadcast, games industry) as well as be encouraged to push the boundaries of present conventions.
 You'll be able to work with our Euphonix System 5 Fusion console, which is found in top audio postproduction facilities worldwide.

-In your second term you'll have the opportunity to apply the concepts and techniques presented in the first term.
+You'll have the opportunity to apply the concepts and techniques presented in your first modules.
 You'll also expand your understanding of the creative process.